2005 County Championship

 The 2005 County Championship season, known as the Frizzell County Championship for sponsorship reasons, was contested through two divisions: Division One and Division Two.
 Each team played all the others in their division both home and away.
-The top three teams from Division Two were promoted to the first division for 2006, while the bottom three sides from Division 1 were relegated.
+The top three teams from Division Two were promoted to the first division for 2006, while the bottom three teams from Division 1 were relegated.

 Teams

 Teams in the County Championship 2005: